-Your doctor will ask about your baby's symptoms and medical history.
+You will be asked about your baby's symptoms and medical history.
 A physical exam will be done.
 Most types of congenital heart disease can be identified by listening for a heart murmur.

-Your doctor may need pictures of your baby's heart.
-This can be done with a Chest x-ray.
+Images may be needed of your baby's heart.
+This can be done with a chest x-ray.

-Your doctor may need information about how your baby's heart functions.
+Information may be needed about how your baby's heart functions.
 This can be done with:

 It may not be possible to prevent the condition because the exact cause is unknown.
 A septal defect can be identified, watched, and treated early in pregnancy and childhood:

 Family Doctor—American Association of Family Physicians